Hotel Manager Salary & Benefits Info [2024]

 Food and Beverage Manager

 A food and beverage manager sources supplies, schedules and trains staff, and develops menus.
 This manager also monitors the costs of food and staff expenses to maintain profitability.
 Candidates should have a few years of experience in food and beverage operations, for example, as assistant food and beverage manager.
 Candidates with bachelor’s degrees or certifications in food safety may be preferred.
-In 2023, hotel food and beverage managers will earn an average salary of $80k, according to Salary.com.
+Hotel food and beverage managers will earn an average salary of $80k, according to Salary.com.

 Front Office Manager